vnsriniv/Amplicon_Sequencing_Analysis/Tutorial.md

 Before you perform the following analysis, I would suggest you make sure all this analysis works by executing each step on a subset of your full analysis.
 I usually like to chose 2-4 samples to run the analysis on step by step and then perform a batch analysis for the whole dataset.
 If you have already done that, you can skip to the "Batch Analysis" section.

-Below is mothur script template.
-Note this file is incomplete in information so cannot be run directly; instead, it will be configured by mothur_batch_v4_job.sh (shown in following section) before actual run.
-Only if you want change the workflow of mothur analysis the template may need certain modifications; otherwise you don't need to do any change to this template.
+Below is a mothur script template.
+Note that this script cannot be run directly as-is.
+This script, however, will be run by another script called mothur_batch_v4_job.sh (which is shown in the next section).
+If you want to change the workflow, you can modify the mothur_batch_v4_script.txt file.
 The script is not very well annotated because I probably won't do as good a job as the [MiSeq SOP](https://www.mothur.org/wiki/MiSeq_SOP) has done.
-So go there for explanation of each step!
+So please refer to the SOP for any information.

 ```text
 #mothur_batch_v4_script.template